auriq/ESSDBConnect/README.md

-# Samples how essentia connects to DBs.
+# Sample : How essentia connects to DBs.
-This repository is for samples to connect a various DBs from/to essentia with using logstash and jdbc drivers.
+This repository illustrates how essentia connects a various DBs with using logstash and jdbc drivers.
 It contains only "mongodb", "mysql" and "postgresql" samples, but you should be able to connect to any database if you have jdbc and logstash in your environment.

-## Environment that this sample is using
+## Environment used in this sample

 - amazon ec2

-- java8
+- Java8

 - logstash2.3.4 ("logstash-input-jdbc" and "logstash-output-jdbc" plugins)